Croft Taekwondo & Haidong Gumdo Academy

-Haidong Gumdo is a Korean sword martial art, for students of all ages, that is rapidly growing in popularity here in Texas as well as the USA nationwide.
+Haidong Gumdo is a Korean sword martial art for students of all ages that is rapidly growing in popularity here in Texas as well as in the USA nationwide.
 It is similar to the Japanese Samurai Sword.

-Haidong Gumdo is different than traditional Kendo or Kumdo in that the focus is on battlefield engagements and the need to defend against multiple attackers rather than a focus on a single death blow.
+Haidong Gumdo is different from traditional Kendo or Kumdo in that the focus is on battlefield engagements and the need to defend against multiple attackers rather than a focus on a single death blow.
 Haidong Gumdo has more than 2,000 years of history.
 Nonetheless, it was not well-known as it was handed down from person to person for centuries.
 However, some master’s efforts to teach it to the public have changed this situation.
-Thanks to their contribution, Haidong Gumdo has now become a dominant art in Korea like Taekwondo.
+Thanks to their contribution, Haidong Gumdo has now become a dominant art in Korea, like Taekwondo.
 Today, it has more than 1,000 schools in Korea and over 300 schools overseas.
 The 4th World Championships were held in Korea in 2008 and attracted over 10,000 attendees.
-The US open Haidong Gumdo Championships will be held in Las Vegas July 2016.

 What do you learn?